-Not a month goes by that long-held assumptions about the brain and nervous system aren’t proved wrong.
+Not a month goes by that long-held assumptions about the brain and nervous system aren’t proven wrong.
 For example, a lab at The Rockefeller University, home of the Kavli Neural Systems Institute, found when it comes to taste perception, mosquitoes don’t follow the same neural code as most other organisms.
 Working instead in mammals, a research team from the Kavli Institute for Brain and Mind at the Salk Institute showed that spontaneous brain waves, long thought to be an artefact of anesthesia, sharpen our sense of vision, allowing us to see objects we might otherwise overlook.
 Those are just two of the research highlights in this month’s round up, which ends with a pair of non-fiction books penned by two Kavli-affiliated neuroscientists.
 One illuminates the fascinating collective behavior of army ants; the other delves into the roots of intelligence and where artificial intelligence is headed.

 The mosquito is slowly yielding its secrets to Leslie Vosshall, PhD, director of the Kavli Neural Systems Institute and her research team.
 In a study published this month in Neuron, they identified the specific neurons in the mosquito’s skin-piercing stylet that respond to the taste of blood.
 They also pinpointed the array of different compounds in the blood that activate those cells.
 “These neurons break the rules of traditional taste coding, thought to be conserved from flies to humans,” said Veronica Jové, the graduate student in Vosshall’s lab who led the study.
 “We knew that the female stylet was unique, but nobody had ever asked what its neurons like to taste.”
 The new research builds on previous findings from Vosshall’s lab about the insect’s sensory system, including an odorant receptor that mosquitoes use to distinguish between humans and non-humans.
 By harnessing this new knowledge about the mosquito’s sense of taste, researchers may be able to design ways to stop the insects from biting humans and spreading deadly diseases.